Johnsoundrapandian1033/Online-Product-Delivery/README.md

-# Online-Product-Delivery
+# Online-Product-Delivery System
-The project is commerce eliminates the need for physical interaction between buyers and sellers, allowing consumers to conveniently shop from the comfort of their homes or any location with internet access.
+Developed by back-End Application using Java.
+Implemented  user authentication, search functionality and purchase management features.
+Singly to design and implement the application within a specified timeline.The project is commerce eliminates the need for physical interaction between buyers and sellers, allowing consumers to conveniently shop from the comfort of their homes or any location with internet access.